4.1 The role of the key person and settling-in

 At Thorpe Acre Preschool Playgroup, we believe that children settle best when they have a key

 person to relate to, who knows them and their parents well, and who can meet their individual needs.
-Research shows that a key person approach benefits the child, the parents, the staff and the
+We are committed to the key person approach which benefits the child, the parents, the staff and

-setting by providing secure relationships in which children thrive, parents have confidence and staff are committed to making the setting a happy and dedicated place to attend or work
+the setting by providing secure relationships in which children thrive, parents have confidence, our staff are committed and the setting is a happy and dedicated place to attend or work

 We want children to feel safe, stimulated and happy in the setting and to feel secure and

-comfortable with staff.
-We also want parents to have confidence in both their children's well-being and their role as active partners with the setting.
+comfortable with our staff.
+We also want parents to have confidence in both their children's well-being and their role as active partners with our setting.

-We aim to make the setting a welcoming place where children settle quickly and easily because
+We aim to make our setting a welcoming place where children settle quickly and easily because

 consideration has been given to the individual needs and circumstances of children and their families.

-They key person role is set out in the Safeguarding and Welfare Requirements of the Early
+The key person role is set out in the Safeguarding and Welfare Requirements of the Early Years

-- We allocate a key person from their start date.
+- We allocate children a key person from their start date.

-- The key person is responsible for settling the child into our setting.
+- The key person and all staff are responsible for settling the child into our setting.

 - The key person offers unconditional regard for the child and is non-judgemental.